 - Inadequate insulin administration (not getting enough insulin)

 Prevention of DKATake your medications as prescribed.

 Hyperglycemic Hyperosmolar Non-Ketotic Syndrome (HHNS)

-- More gradual onset than DKA (days to even weeks).
+- More gradual onset (develops more slowly) than DKA (days to even weeks).

 - Occurs in patients with type 2 diabetes, especially the elderly.

 - Usually occurs when patients are ill or stressed.